DarrenDahly/Clinical_trial_design_and_analysis/Advanced_EH_6126/Unit_1_Review/Frequentist_inference.md

 # (which is included in the tidyverse family of packages).
 ```

 Now we will pretend that we don't know what the true effect of the treatment is (0.5).
 The difference in means between the two arms in this sample is 0.65.
-This of course isn't exactly 0.5, since the tx effect is added to an variable outcome measured in a sample.
+This of course isn't exactly 0.5, since the tx effect is added to a variable outcome that is measured in a random sample.
 Thus some sampling variability should be expected.

 The actual test statistic we will use is called Student's t.
 It is a ratio of this difference in means to the standard error (which is what we, somewhat confusingly, call the standard deviation of a sampling distribution).
 You can think of it as a "signal to noise ratio".